 The courts take account of other factors alongside causative potency, such as how much either party is to blame i.e. the extent to which the actions of each party contributed towards the accident and the resulting damage.

-These cases give us an insight into how the courts take account of causative potency and blameworthiness:
+These cases of cycling accident claims give us an insight into how the courts take account of causative potency and blameworthiness: